Earning Your Bachelor's Degree in Nursing Can Expand Your Career Options

 Why should I earn my BSN?

-If you've already achieved RN status through an associate's degree program, you might be interested in completing an RN-BSN program.
-Earning a higher degree as a nurse can put you in a position for higher pay, and it often contributes to a heightened position in the workplace.
-An RN-BSN program can be completed while you continue working as a nurse, which means you'll advance your career without having to take time off.
+If you've already achieved RN status through an associate's degree program, enrolling in an RN-BSN program is the next logical step if you're looking for career advancement.
+The good news is an RN-BSN program can be completed while you continue working as a nurse, which means you'll advance your career without having to take time off.

 If you're already working as an RN, you have a great edge on achieving a BSN.
-Today, many hospitals offer tuition reimbursement programs; this means that if you work as a nurse and want to earn a higher degree, your workplace might help you pay for it.
+Today, many hospitals offer tuition reimbursement programs.
+This means if you work as a nurse and want to advance your education, your workplace might help you pay for it.
 On top of that, already having achieved RN status means obtaining your BSN will take less time—and still have a great payoff.

 How long does my program take to complete?

 Completing your schooling generally takes the following amount of time: